estoriadigital/cpsf-digital/README.md

 Introduction
 ----
 This repository contains the scripts and data which was used to create the Crónica particular de San Fernando edition.
+The XML transcription data is available in the cpsf-transcriptions repository which is included as a submodule.
 The copyright of the images prevents them from being shared openly.

 This repository can be used to rebuild some of the edition data (excluding images) or the data can be built later using the editoria admin tools.
 The critical edition data can only be rebuild using the estoria-admin tools.